Department of Mysteries #2: “You’re Dead Potter!”

 I expect Harry will live, but be greatly changed.
-For one thing he won’t be a Parselmouth any longer, as that ability resided with Voldemort.
-Likewise he will no longer be immune to all poisons, nor will he live the charmed life he has before, always able to know exactly what to do on the spur of the moment.
+For one thing, he won’t be a Parselmouth any longer since that ability resides with Voldemort.
+Likewise, he will no longer be immune to all poisons, nor will he live the charmed life he has before, always able to know exactly what to do on the spur of the moment.
 Of course, he knew what to do because Voldemort was in his head, and he needed to know because Voldemort was after him.
-Now his life will be much more peaceful, mundane … maybe even boring.
+Now his life will be much more peaceful, mundane, maybe even boring.

 I would like to see Harry and Hermione marry and live happily ever after, but right now there is no indication of that.
 I do expect he will move out of 4 Privet Drive, eager to be on his own.
 I suspect he will finally patch things up with his Dear Auntie and will be welcome in her house forevermore.

 He’ll be rich, like his father, so whatever he wants to do he can do, like his father.
 Become an Auror?
 I have no doubt he would pass with flying colors.
-Go into the novelty business as a full-time partner with “Gred” and “Forge?”
+Go into the novelty business as a full-time partner with “Gred” and “Forge”?
 I don’t see why not.
 Or he could just take some time off and write his memoirs.
 He will only be 18 in the month after Book 7 ends, but he has lived one heck of a life and people will want to read about it.
-No doubt some Muggle writer like that Joanne Rowling person will be credited as the author of this “fictional” biography in Our World.
-(Hehehe.)
+No doubt some Muggle writer like that Joanne Rowling person will be credited as the author of this “fictional” biography in our world.